500+ Best Indian/Hindu Names for Cultural Characters

 Ishaan

-The northeast direction and lord Shiva, symbolizing spiritual guidance and divine protection.
+Refers to the northeast direction and Lord Shiva, suggesting guidance and protection.

 Ananya